Dental abscess

 Dental abscesses are often painful, but aren’t always.
 In either case, they should be looked at by a dentist.

-It’s important to get help as soon as possible, because abscesses don’t go away on their own.
-They can sometimes spread to other parts of the body and make you ill.
+You should get help as soon as possible, because abscesses don’t go away on their own.
+They can sometimes spread to other parts of the face and neck and make you ill.

 Symptoms of an abscess in your tooth or gum may include: